 Companion planting has always been popular with gardeners in the know.
 They realize that creating the perfect growing environment for their favorite fruits, is as simple as designing just the right neighbors to live alongside their plants.
-Here are 10 companion herbs for the best tomatoes you can grow.

 01 of 10